ZY-3A (Zi Yuan-3A)

-1) Optical system technology: The MSC adopts the off-axis TMA optical system design with a quasi telecentric light path in the image space and the flat-field; this has advantages of large field of view, no obscuration, high MTF, and so on.
+1) Optical system technology: The MSC adopts the off-axis TMA optical system design with a quasi-telecentric light path in the image space and the flat field; this has the advantages of a large field of view, no obscuration, high MTF, and so on.
 By optimizing the optical structure parameters, the primary mirror and the tertiary mirror are designed to be off-axis aspheric, which enables a low distortion in full FOV and obtains images which are close to the diffracting limit.
-The optical system tolerance has been optimized so that when the reflecting mirror is inclined to 50 µrad or translated 40 µm, the MTF value reduces only 0.01.
-The change of distances between the mirrors has a little effect on the focal plane, image surface position, and MTF.
+The optical system tolerance has been optimized so that when the reflecting mirror is inclined to 50 µrad or translated to 40 µm, the MTF value reduces by only 0.01.
+The change of distances between the mirrors has little effect on the focal plane, image surface position, and MTF.
 Therefore, such low tolerance requirement will reduce the difficulties of structure design, manufacturing and alignment.13) 14)

-2) Off-axis reflecting mirror unloading mounting technology: The ZERODUR® (Zero Expansion Glass-Ceramic) product of Schott has been selected for the reflecting mirrors, providing a good thermal stability when ever a radial temperature gradients exists inside the mirror.
-Invar material, whose thermal expansion coefficient matches that of glass-ceramics, is cemented into the mounting hole of the reflecting mirror.
+2) Off-axis reflecting mirror unloading mounting technology: The ZERODUR® (Zero Expansion Glass-Ceramic) product of Schott has been selected for the reflecting mirrors, providing good thermal stability whenever radial temperature gradients exist inside the mirror.
+Invar material, whose thermal expansion coefficient matches that of glass ceramics, is cemented into the mounting hole of the reflecting mirror.
 Titanium alloy is selected for the supporting structure.
 The reflecting mirror adopts a four-point spherical hinge mounting.
-The holding device from the bulbs is designed to be located in the centroidal surface of the reflecting mirror (Figure 15).
-The decoupling freedom of the four bulbs can be used to achieve statically determinate constraints to six degrees of freedom of the reflecting mirrors, e.g., the back center bulb is used to constrain the mirror translation perpendicular to the optical axis, the other three side bulbs are used to constrain the translation and rotation of the mirror along optical axis.
+The holding device from the bulbs is designed to be located on the centroidal surface of the reflecting mirror (Figure 15).
+The decoupling freedom of the four bulbs can be used to achieve statically determinate constraints to six degrees of freedom of the reflecting mirrors, e.g., the back centre bulb is used to constrain the mirror translation perpendicular to the optical axis, the other three side bulbs are used to constrain the translation and rotation of the mirror along the optical axis.

 Results from a simulation analysis and tests show that the basic frequencies of the off-axis reflecting mirror assemblies are all greater than 200 Hz, and the surface change compared to bare mirrors is < 0.003 λ under the conditions of gravitation and 20°C±3°C, which complies with the required parameters.

 3) High speed and low noise circuit technology: The MSC adopts 20 µm CCD detectors and a TDI operation mode.
-A low temperature control method has been used to reduce the dark current of the detector array by mounting four highly efficient micro heat pipes at the back of the CCD detector arrays; thus, the temperature of the CCD detector arrays is kept in the range of -15°C to +5°C which greatly reduces the black current level and the corresponding noise generated by devices.
-The circuit design is similar to the TAC assembly , where the onboard digital gain and dynamic clamping technology are adopted to achieve a high integrated level, low-power-consumption, and low-noise circuit design.
+A low-temperature control method has been used to reduce the dark current of the detector array by mounting four highly efficient micro heat pipes at the back of the CCD detector arrays; thus, the temperature of the CCD detector arrays is kept in the range of -15°C to +5°C which greatly reduces the black current level and the corresponding noise generated by devices.
+The circuit design is similar to the TAC assembly, where the onboard digital gain and dynamic clamping technology are adopted to achieve a highly integrated level, low-power consumption, and low-noise circuit design.
 The maximum SNR measurement values of each spectrum are all better than 51 dB.
 The imaging time of each image frame can be calibrated accurately based on GPS/PPS (Global Positioning System/Precise Positioning System) hardware, satellite integral second counting and camera local timer, and the positioning accuracy can therefore be improved.
 The test results show that the time calibration accuracy is better than 20 µs.